Wologman/Mental_Health/02_Giftedness & Multipotentiality.md

 This concept seems to be resonating quite well with me.
 I should explore it a bit further.
 Just be careful I'm not going down some unnecessary rabit hole.

 The key idea seems to be multipotentiality.
-Acknowledge it's OK to be good at lots of things, but not the best at any of them, this is a positive feeling for me.
+Acknowledge it's OK to be good at lots of things, but not the best at any of them.
+And it's quite OK to have a windy and adaptive career, this is a positive feeling for me.

 [Intergifted](https://intergifted.com/)